hamzamajeed46/Machine-Learning/Machine Learning/readme.md

 ● Predictive modeling: Building machine learning models to predict survival outcomes based on passenger attributes.
-● Model evaluation: Assessing the performance of different models using metrics such as accuracy, precision, recall, and ROC curves.
+● Model evaluation: Assessing the performance of different models using metrics such as accuracy, precision.
 Overall, the Titanic dataset serves as a valuable resource for practicing data analysis and machine learning techniques, as well as for understanding historical events and human behavior in critical situations.